LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 Seems unbelievable?
 Let us plot this:

-First, we take our population parameter, the true mean IQ for all probationers in the US: <br>
+First, we take our parameter, the true mean IQ for all probationers in the US: <br>

 ```r